Filmclub: Clubs and activities

 There are currently around 7,000 clubs running in England, Northern Ireland, Wales, the Isle of Man and Scotland, with approximately 220,000 young people meeting every week to watch films from around the world.
 Clubs are run by education professionals, parents and sixth formers.

 Each week, ten members are awarded "reviewer of the week' status for the film reviews they have submitted to the website (about 6,000 reviews are uploaded each week onto the website).

 Filmclub's 'Young Ambassadors' scheme, where members interviewed film talent at press events and premieres has been replaced by a Talent Development program which enables students to learn more about the industry by attending film events and screenings and taking part in other film industry interactions.
 The scheme, which includes training workshops and work experiences has three strands – Reporters, Reviewers and Programmers.

 All members have the opportunity to interact with film industry professionals through Filmclub's "Close Encounters" activity.

 Close Encounters

 Filmclub's "Close Encounters" scheme (named after the 1977 science fiction film Close Encounters of the Third Kind) brings pupils into contact with professionals from film, and related industries such as film journalism.
 Directors, actors, producers, screenwriters, casting directors and costume/set designers have participated in events which typically involve question and answer sessions and workshops.
 Industry professionals visit schools across the UK to take part in these interview sessions.
 In addition for five days at the end of each month, Filmclub runs a week of daily live streamed webcasts in which all members can participate by posting questions on Twitter, via email or on the phone.
 The Close Encounters scheme has also arranged for pupils to visit working film sets.

-Participating professionals

-Close Encounters have taken place with, amongst others: